apache/airflow/CONTRIBUTING.rst

   not only "green path"

-* Integration tests where 'local' integration with a component is possible (for example tests with MySQL/Postgres DB/Presto/Kerberos all have integration tests which run with real, dockerised components
+* Integration tests where 'local' integration with a component is possible (for example tests with MySQL/Postgres DB/Trino/Kerberos all have integration tests which run with real, dockerized components

 * System Tests which provide end-to-end testing, usually testing together several operators, sensors, transfers connecting to a real external system